On this page

-- both agree and sign the register
+- both agree and sign the register together

-- have an appropriate Court Order
+- have an appropriate Court Order that declares the father’s parental responsibility.

 The law on family names

-How to change your child's last name
+How to change your child's surname

 Q. Can the parent and stepparent alone change the child’s name?